Samuel Ginn College of Engineering

-Our department seeks outstanding candidates who have a Ph.D. in chemical engineering, petroleum engineering, or related field.
-The areas of expertise are open; however the individuals selected for these positions will be expected to contribute to the growth of at least one of the department’s strategic focus areas: energy and environment, advanced materials, computer-aided chemical engineering, and pharmaceutical/biomedical engineering.
+Our department seeks outstanding candidates who have a Ph.D. in chemical engineering, biomedical engineering, petroleum engineering, or related field.
+The areas of expertise are open; however the individual selected for this position will be expected to contribute to the growth of at least one of the department’s strategic focus areas: energy and environment, advanced materials, computer-aided chemical engineering, and pharmaceutical/biomedical engineering.

 The Auburn Department of Chemical Engineering has a strong and progressive research program and a long tradition of excellence in both graduate and undergraduate education.
-The department has 25 full-time faculty, several research staff and postdoctoral associates, almost 100 graduate students (more than 85 of whom are in the doctoral program), and almost 700 undergraduate students.
+The department has 25 full-time faculty, several research staff and postdoctoral associates, almost 100 graduate students (more than 80 of whom are in the doctoral program), and over 600 undergraduate students.
 The department maintains vibrant research programs with approximately $7.5 Million annually in sponsored research and recently concluded full renovations of its Ross Hall and Wilmore Laboratories which provide cutting edge research, instruction and office space.
 These renovations totaled over $40 Million.

 Desired Qualifications: The candidates selected for these positions must demonstrate a strong commitment and potential to excel at both research and teaching in the area of chemical engineering.
 Additionally, the candidates will have a strong record of scholarly publication, an ability to attract and sustain externally sponsored research funding to support their research program, effectively teach undergraduate and graduate courses, and mentor graduate and undergraduate students.